opynfinance/GammaProtocol/docs/contracts-documentation/MarginCalculator.md

 - `_getCallSpreadMarginRequired(struct FixedPointInt256.FixedPointInt _shortAmount, struct FixedPointInt256.FixedPointInt _longAmount, struct FixedPointInt256.FixedPointInt _shortStrike, struct FixedPointInt256.FixedPointInt _longStrike) (internal)`

-- `_getExpiredPutSpreadCashValue(struct FixedPointInt256.FixedPointInt _shortAmount, struct FixedPointInt256.FixedPointInt _longAmount, struct FixedPointInt256.FixedPointInt _shortCashValue, struct FixedPointInt256.FixedPointInt _longCashValue) (internal)`
+- `_getExpiredSpreadCashValue(struct FixedPointInt256.FixedPointInt _shortAmount, struct FixedPointInt256.FixedPointInt _longAmount, struct FixedPointInt256.FixedPointInt _shortCashValue, struct FixedPointInt256.FixedPointInt _longCashValue) (internal)`

-- `_getExpiredCallSpreadCashValue(struct FixedPointInt256.FixedPointInt _shortAmount, struct FixedPointInt256.FixedPointInt _longAmount, struct FixedPointInt256.FixedPointInt _shortCashValue, struct FixedPointInt256.FixedPointInt _longCashValue, struct FixedPointInt256.FixedPointInt _underlyingPriceInt) (internal)`

-- `_checkIsValidSpread(struct MarginVault.Vault _vault) (internal)`
+- `_checkIsValidVault(struct MarginVault.Vault _vault) (internal)`

 - `_isMarginableLong(struct MarginVault.Vault _vault) (internal)`

 - `_isMarginableCollateral(struct MarginVault.Vault _vault) (internal)`

-- `_getAssetPrice(address _asset, uint256 _expiry) (internal)`

-- `_getToCollateralRate(address _short) (internal)`

-- `_uint256ToFPI(uint256 _num) (internal)`

-- `_isEmptyAssetArray(address[] _assets) (internal)`

-- `_tokenAmountToInternalAmount(uint256 _amount, address _token) (internal)`
+- `_convertAmountOnLivePrice(struct FixedPointInt256.FixedPointInt _amount, address _assetA, address _assetB) (internal)`

-- `_internalAmountToTokenAmount(uint256 _amount, address _token) (internal)`
+- `_convertAmountOnExpiryPrice(struct FixedPointInt256.FixedPointInt _amount, address _assetA, address _assetB, uint256 _expiry) (internal)`

+- `_isNotEmpty(address[] _assets) (internal)`

 ### Function `constructor(address _addressBook) public`

 ### Function `getExpiredPayoutRate(address _otoken) → uint256 external`

-Return the net worth of an expired oToken in collateral.
+return the cash value of an expired oToken, denominated in collateral

 #### Parameters:

-- `_otoken`: otoken address
+- `_otoken`: oToken address

 #### Return Values:

-- the exchange rate that shows how much collateral unit can be take out by 1 otoken unit, scaled by 1e8
+- how much collateral can be taken out by 1 otoken unit, scaled by 1e8,

+or how much collateral can be taken out for 1 (1e8) oToken

 ### Function `getExcessCollateral(struct MarginVault.Vault _vault) → uint256, bool public`

-returns the net value of a vault in the valid collateral asset for that vault i.e. USDC for puts/ ETH for calls
+returns the amount of collateral that can be removed from an actual or a theoretical vault

+return amount is denominated in the collateral asset for the oToken in the vault, or the collateral asset in the vault

 #### Parameters:

-- `_vault`: the theoretical vault that needs to be checked
+- `_vault`: theoretical vault that needs to be checked

 #### Return Values:

-- excessCollateral the amount by which the margin is above or below the required amount.
+- excessCollateral the amount by which the margin is above or below the required amount

+- isExcess True if there is excess margin in the vault, False if there is a deficit of margin in the vault

-- isExcess true if there's excess margin in the vault.
-In this case, collateral can be taken out from the vault.
-False if there is insufficient margin and additional collateral needs to be added to the vault to create the position.
+if True, collateral can be taken out from the vault, if False, additional collateral needs to be added to vault

-### Function `_getExpiredCashValue(address _otoken) → uint256 internal`
+### Function `_getExpiredCashValue(address _otoken) → struct FixedPointInt256.FixedPointInt internal`

-Return the cash value of an expired oToken.
+return the cash value of an expired oToken, denominated in strike asset

-For call return = Max (0, ETH Price - oToken.strike)
+for a call, return Max (0, underlyingPriceInStrike - otoken.strikePrice)

-For put return Max(0, oToken.strike - ETH Price)
+for a put, return Max(0, otoken.strikePrice - underlyingPriceInStrike)

 #### Parameters:

-- `_otoken`: otoken address
+- `_otoken`: oToken address

 #### Return Values:

-- the cash value of an expired otoken, denominated in strike asset. scaled by 1e8
+- cash value of an expired otoken, denominated in the strike asset

 ### Function `_getMarginRequired(struct MarginVault.Vault _vault) → struct FixedPointInt256.FixedPointInt internal`

-Calculate the amount of collateral needed for a spread vault.
+calculate the amount of collateral needed for a vault

-The vault passed in already pass amount array length = asset array length check.
+vault passed in has already passed the checkIsValidVault function

 #### Parameters:

-- `_vault`: the theoretical vault that needs to be checked
+- `_vault`: theoretical vault that needs to be checked

 #### Return Values:

-- marginRequired the minimal amount of collateral needed in a vault.
+- marginRequired the minimal amount of collateral needed in a vault, denominated in collateral

 ### Function `_getPutSpreadMarginRequired(struct FixedPointInt256.FixedPointInt _shortAmount, struct FixedPointInt256.FixedPointInt _longAmount, struct FixedPointInt256.FixedPointInt _shortStrike, struct FixedPointInt256.FixedPointInt _longStrike) → struct FixedPointInt256.FixedPointInt internal`

-calculate put spread margin requirement.

-this value is used
+returns the strike asset amount of margin required for a put or put spread with the given short oTokens, long oTokens and amounts

 marginRequired = max( (short amount * short strike) - (long strike * min (short amount, long amount)) , 0 )

 #### Return Values:

-- margin requirement denominated in strike asset.
+- margin requirement denominated in the strike asset

 ### Function `_getCallSpreadMarginRequired(struct FixedPointInt256.FixedPointInt _shortAmount, struct FixedPointInt256.FixedPointInt _longAmount, struct FixedPointInt256.FixedPointInt _shortStrike, struct FixedPointInt256.FixedPointInt _longStrike) → struct FixedPointInt256.FixedPointInt internal`

-calculate call spread marigin requirement.
+returns the underlying asset amount required for a call or call spread with the given short oTokens, long oTokens, and amounts

 (long strike - short strike) * short amount

-marginRequired =  max( ------------------------------------------------- , max ( short amount - long amount , 0) )
+marginRequired =  max( ------------------------------------------------- , max (short amount - long amount, 0) )

 long strike

-if long strike = 0 (no long token), then return net = short amount.
+if long strike = 0, return max( short amount - long amount, 0)

 #### Return Values:

-- margin requirement denominated in underlying asset.
+- margin requirement denominated in the underlying asset

-### Function `_getExpiredPutSpreadCashValue(struct FixedPointInt256.FixedPointInt _shortAmount, struct FixedPointInt256.FixedPointInt _longAmount, struct FixedPointInt256.FixedPointInt _shortCashValue, struct FixedPointInt256.FixedPointInt _longCashValue) → struct FixedPointInt256.FixedPointInt internal`
+### Function `_getExpiredSpreadCashValue(struct FixedPointInt256.FixedPointInt _shortAmount, struct FixedPointInt256.FixedPointInt _longAmount, struct FixedPointInt256.FixedPointInt _shortCashValue, struct FixedPointInt256.FixedPointInt _longCashValue) → struct FixedPointInt256.FixedPointInt internal`

-calculate cash value for an expired put spread vault.
+calculate the cash value obligation for an expired vault, where a positive number is an obligation

 Formula: net = (short cash value * short amount) - ( long cash value * long Amount )

 #### Return Values:

-- cash value denominated in strike asset.
+- cash value obligation denominated in the strike asset

-### Function `_getExpiredCallSpreadCashValue(struct FixedPointInt256.FixedPointInt _shortAmount, struct FixedPointInt256.FixedPointInt _longAmount, struct FixedPointInt256.FixedPointInt _shortCashValue, struct FixedPointInt256.FixedPointInt _longCashValue, struct FixedPointInt256.FixedPointInt _underlyingPriceInt) → struct FixedPointInt256.FixedPointInt internal`

-calculate cash value for an expired call spread vault.

-(short cash value * short amount) - ( long cash value * long Amount )

-Formula: net =   -------------------------------------------------------------------------

-Underlying price

-#### Return Values:

-- cash value denominated in underlying asset.

-### Function `_checkIsValidSpread(struct MarginVault.Vault _vault) internal`
+### Function `_checkIsValidVault(struct MarginVault.Vault _vault) internal`

-ensure that the vault contains
+ensure that:

-a) at most 1 asset type used as collateral,
+a) at most 1 asset type used as collateral

-b) at most 1 series of option used as the long option and
+b) at most 1 series of option used as the long option

-c) at most 1 series of option used as the short option.
+c) at most 1 series of option used as the short option

+d) asset array lengths match for long, short and collateral

+e) long option and collateral asset is acceptable for margin with short asset

 #### Parameters:

-- `_vault`: the vault to check.
+- `_vault`: the vault to check

 ### Function `_isMarginableLong(struct MarginVault.Vault _vault) → bool internal`

-if there is a short option in the vault, ensure that the long option series being used is a valid margin.
+if there is a short option and a long option in the vault, ensure that the long option is able to be used as collateral for the short option

 #### Parameters: